-He has been determined to share the knowledge he has acquired over the years as an artist and has been a mentor to his band members at The Swahili Jazz Band.
+Therefore he has been determined to share his artistic knowledge and has been a mentor to his band members at The Swahili Jazz Band.

-He also has nurtured many succesful top notch Kenyan artists.
+He also has nurtured many successful top notch Kenyan artists.

 Co-Director of Twende Music Master Class, an enlightenment initiative aimed at empowering needy talented individuals with proficiency skills in live Music.

-Juma Tutu has come up with an alternative Music syllabus which he has been succesfully implementing to his music students through the years.
+Juma Tutu has come up with an alternative Music syllabus which he has been successfully implementing to his music students through the years.

 Uswahilini is an intriguing Musical Play telling the story of the Swahili People from their origin to the daily battles and triumph of their lives.
 The play highlights on different aspects of the Swahili Culture and Lifestyle through music, poetry, comedy and dance as the main instruments of communication.